tech-doctor/testingWithFibonacci/README.md

 * Jest

 ### Purpose and Status:
-Purpose of this project was to learn about writing unit test with jest All functions, modules and tests  for this project are completed.
+Purpose of this project was to learn about writing unit test with jest.

+All functions, modules and tests  for this project are completed.